Wednesday, July 05, 2023

 Along the line of smoky hills / The crimson forest stands,

 The Arcturus model was (is?) inexpensive books reaching an unpretentious audience via its enviable distribution to gift shops, service stations, outlets like The Works, and so on.
 There's something pleasing about seeing a front cover so unadorned with inducements to purchase.
 Arcturus books are never reviewed, they aren't for the kind of audience that cares about reviews.
 You might say they bear a similar relation to literary books as "novelette" does to "novel": it connotes a type of book you know exists but never read yourself.
-Anyway, that was the message I felt I defied, doggedly reading through its 600 pages.
+Anyway, that was the message I felt I defied, doggedly reading through the 600 pages of Best-Loved Poems.

 Maybe (I fancied) this substantial volume mainly caught the eye of hasty gift-buyers who suddenly thought they remembered that auntie Jim or uncle Pat liked a bit of poetry.
 But my fancy is fairly obtuse on this topic.
 Despite its unassuming appearance, this was evidently a publication with eyes to markets right across the globe, readerships that I probably know nothing about.